Dim314159/hdbscan-single-pass/README.md

 ## Explanations

 ### Original HDBSCAN Workflow (Three-Pass Algorithm)
+HDBSCAN begins by building a Minimum Spanning Tree (MST) using a mutual reachability distance matrix derived from k-nearest neighbor distances.

-HDBSCAN typically proceeds through three conceptual passes over the data and the minimum spanning tree:
+Then it proceeds through three conceptual passes:

 1. **Upward Pass – Hierarchy Construction**

-   * Start with a mutual reachability distance matrix derived from k-nearest neighbor distances.
-   * Build a minimum spanning tree (MST) from this matrix.
-   * Traverse the MST edges in order of increasing distance to build a cluster hierarchy (dendrogram), recording `lambda_birth` and `lambda_death` for each cluster.
+   * Traverse the MST edges in order of increasing distance.
+   * Build a cluster hierarchy (dendrogram), assigning `lambda_birth` and `lambda_death` to each cluster.

 2. **Downward Pass – Persistence Calculation**